solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

 Redis cache works by putting data into memory via key/value pairs.
 The application will typically serialize the data and then hand it off to Redis for quick retrieval later.
-The Redis cache should be close to the application so that it can be queried, retrieved, and forwarded quickly.
+The Redis cache should be located close to the application.
+Query results should be retrieved and forwarded quickly.

-[Azure Cache for Redis] is a platform as a service Microsoft Azure hosted Redis environment that provides several levels of service such as [Enterprise, Premium, Standard, and Basic tiers].
+[Azure Cache for Redis] is a platform as a service Microsoft Azure-hosted Redis environment that provides several levels of service such as [Enterprise, Premium, Standard, and Basic tiers].

 ## Azure Content Delivery Network